 - Creating a platform instead of a point solution

-Who drives it: Dedicated strategy or innovation teams, often with separate budgets and protected time.
+Dedicated strategy or innovation teams, often with separate budgets and protected time.
 This work needs isolation from quarterly pressures.
-It needs people who can think 2-3 years out.
+It needs people who can think 2-3 years out without losing focus on the next milestone.

-- Shifting from functional hierarchy to customer-organized structure
+- Shifting from functional hierarchy to customer-organised structure

 - Moving from individual contributor bonus pools to team-based compensation

-Impact: Potentially very high.
-Changing how an organization works can change everything.
+Potentially very high.
+Changing how an organisation works can change everything.
 A company that shifts to customer-centric structure often outcompetes rivals who stay functional.
 But cultural transformation is messy, slow, and emotionally demanding.

-How to encourage it: This is hardest to encourage through formal programs.
+This is hardest to encourage through formal programmes.
 It requires intentional leadership, real resource commitment, and visible cultural transformation.
 You can't outsource this.
 The CEO and executive team have to model the change.

 How should you balance your innovation portfolio?

-Here's a reasonable distribution that most healthy organizations aim for:
+Here's a reasonable distribution that most healthy organisations aim for:

 - 60-70% incremental (continuous improvement)